 You have to love an authentic person and Jennifer Gibson definitely fits that bill.
 She writes about growing up with severe hearing loss with honesty, passion and clarity.
 Her post about traveling with hearing loss not only gives hearing individuals a glimpse into what that might be like, it also gives those with hearing loss a few great tips for navigating on their own.

 Did we mention she is also a published author, graphic designer and illustrator?
 Her trilogy, "Sway, Compass and Destiny," follows the adventures of Jessie, a teenager with hearing loss.
 The award-winning books can be purchased on her website.

 This group blog, facilitated by Karen Putz, is still going strong, with touching posts from parents with deaf or hard of hearing children.
-Recent topics include the difficulty of “letting go” as children grow up and how our jobs as parents are never really finished.
+Recent topics include the parenting during the pandemic and parenting a child who has hearing loss and Down syndrome.

 Since we last touched base with Shanna Groves, she has decided to scale back her book writing and public speaking activities.
 Thankfully, her faithful readers can still hear her strong, passionate voice about being a mom with hearing loss in her blog posts.